This tutorial shows you how to install, set up, configure, and run your first code analysis using ShiftLeft.

 You can always return to this page at a later date by clicking Add App in the Dashboard.

-You must use an account with administrator privileges to use the Windows installers.
+If you would like to install Protect in addition to Inspect, ShiftLeft provides the installers for the .NET Framework.
+You must use an account with administrator privileges to work with the Windows installers.

 To get the .NET Framework installer: